 You can also look for group boards to pin your artwork to.
 The more relevant boards you have to pin your art to, the better.
-You can join my Etsy group board right here!

 I say relevant boards meaning boards with the right keywords because it does not help to pin your art to a board about cooking/recipes.

 Why?
-Because Pinterest works off of keywords, and you want to only pin your artwork to boards with relevant keywords in the title and description.
+Pinterest works off of keywords, and you want to only pin your artwork to boards with relevant keywords in the title and description.

-When you do this, you are informing Pinterest what your pin is about- ie it’s a watercolor art print from (your shops’ name) found on Etsy.
+When you do this, you are informing Pinterest what your pin is about- ie it’s a watercolor art print from (your shop’s name) found on Etsy.
 Additionally, people won’t be as likely to find your art if it’s on a board called something vague like “My art.”

 Once you have relevant boards and you’re on some group boards, you can schedule your pins to pin at set times throughout the day using the software Tailwind.

-Check them out here for yourself to see if it’s something that might be helpful for you.
+Check out Tailwind here for yourself to see if it’s something that might be helpful for you.
 Either way, pinning your art consistently will help get it out there and can help drive traffic to your Etsy shop.

 10. Continuing shop improvement